Our Services

 Helpful Resources

-Erectile dysfunction can be related to prostate issues like BPH, prostatitis, or cancer, but it is more often caused by cardiovascular disease, diabetes, hormones, or stress; urinary changes, pelvic or groin pain, or blood in urine or semen make a prostate cause more likely, and ED can be an early heart warning.
+Erectile dysfunction (ED) can be linked to prostate conditions such as BPH, prostatitis, or prostate cancer, but more often stems from cardiovascular disease, diabetes, hormonal imbalances, or stress.
+A prostate-related cause becomes more likely when ED occurs alongside urinary changes, pelvic or groin pain, or blood in the urine or semen.
+Importantly, ED can also be an early warning sign of heart disease.

 The short answer: Yes, your partner's ED can be from a prostate issue — but not always.
 There are several possible causes, and understanding the difference matters.